MicrosoftDocs/Advertising-docs/Advertising/shopping-content/product-offer-statuses.md

 }
 ```

-Here's what the response looks like when the products have their status set to Warning and Disapproved.
+Here's what the response looks like when products have their status set to Warning and Disapproved.
 The `itemLevelIssues` field contains the list of issues that you should address.

 ```json